-Even though I was really excited for this month’s tour, I also had some trouble figuring out what to write.
+Even though I was really excited about this month’s tour, I also had some trouble figuring out what to write.
 Not too much because I couldn’t find an anime to write about (is there even an anime that doesn’t deal with some form of technology?) but because I didn’t know what to say about technology that wasn’t already said by everyone else

-Takuto talked about Kino’s Journey and how technology can be used to connect with others and on the flipside, Hikari talked about how that connectivity can be harmful if we become too dependent.
-A really neat take on technology was when Shay talked about interactive gaming like the Pokemon Go game (though she focuses more on its predecessor Ingress) and how it can help improve our health in a fun way.
+Takuto talked about Kino’s Journey and how technology can be used to connect with others and on the flip side, Hikari talked about how that connectivity can be harmful if we become too dependent.
+A really neat take on technology was when Shay talked about interactive gaming like the Pokemon Go game (though she focuses more on its predecessor Ingress), and how it can help improve our health in a fun way.
 Then Matt brought up the pros and cons of technology between generations, which I felt Auri expanded on with a talk on prosthetics

 And of course, Neha posted right before me and talked about the series Ridebacks and the pros of being involved in an adrenaline-pumping hobby